rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Borrowing managed boxes and rooting

-We’ve seen a few examples so far of borrowing heap boxes, both managed and unique.
+We’ve seen a few examples so far of borrowing heap boxes, both managed and owned.
 Up till this point, we’ve glossed over issues of safety.
 As stated in the introduction, at runtime a borrowed pointer is simply a pointer, nothing more.
 Therefore, avoiding C's problems with dangling pointers requires a compile-time safety check.